hayone1/Rancher-fleet-k3s/README.md

 ```
 kubectl config get-contexts
 ```
 > **VERY IMPORTANT:** if your kube config file, in your local machine, is in a custom location, always append the cobe config flag to your kubectl commands.
-For example, assuming your config file is called `do-custom.yaml` and you are in the root directory of the project, then the above commands will then become
+For example, assuming your config file is called `do-custom.yaml` and you are in the root directory of the git project, then the above commands will instead become

 ```
 kubectl config view --kubeconfig .kube/do-custom.yaml